 Life isn’t always easy.
 Sometimes, even the strongest people amongst us need a little bit of help to work through some of life’s more challenging problems.
 Everyone has battles to fight and hurdles to overcome at some point.
-Whether you struggle with anxiety, depression, self-esteem, or any other issue, you should know that there is hope for a better tomorrow.
+Whether you struggle with an eating disorder, anxiety, depression, self-esteem, or any other issue, you should know that there is hope for a better tomorrow.

 It takes strength to ask for help.